-The City's Investment Policy, which includes investment strategies, was last reviewed and updated on September 15, 2015.
-Effective October 1, 2015, Valley View Consulting, LLC began working with the City to provide investment advisory services.
-The firm has reviewed the policy and has suggested several changes to consolidate or improve policy language, remove duplicate references, reorganize sections, etc. The City is in agreement with these changes and they have been incorporated in the proposed Investment Policy, a copy of which is attached.
-The attached "Investment Policy Review" provides a detailed description of the changes, which were reviewed in the workshop preceding the regular meeting.
+The City's Investment Policy was last reviewed and updated on September 15, 2015.
+Effective October 1, 2015 at the start of the fiscal year, Valley View Consulting, LLC began working with the City to provide Investment Advisory Services.
+The firm has reviewed the City's Investment Policy and has suggested several changes to consolidate or improve policy language, remove duplicate references, reorganize sections, etc. The City is in agreement with these changes and they have been incorporated in the proposed policy.
+The attached "Investment Policy Review" provides a detailed description of the changes.
+A representative from Valley View Consulting, LLC will be in attendance at the meeting to discuss their work for the City and to provide a brief market overview.